PSRCode/lttng-docs/contents/installing-lttng/embedded-distributions/oe-yocto.md

 id: oe-yocto
 ---

-LTTng recipes are available in the `openembedded-core` layer of
+LTTng 2.5 recipes are available in the `openembedded-core` layer of OpenEmbedded from August 15th, 2014 to February 8th, 2015 under the following names:
-OpenEmbedded:

   * `lttng-tools`
   * `lttng-modules`